-I’m Mollie Player, an author and mental health counselor in training Mollie Player is just a regular person.
-But that doesn’t mean she can’t attempt feats of great strength, then write about what happens.
-My goals include: daily meditation, homeschooling my kids, not arguing with her spouse.
-Homeschooling her kids.
-And, of course, finding inner peace.
-Her plans may not always work out, but when they do, the results are awesome.
+I’m Mollie Player, an author and mental health counselor in training.
+I attempt feats of great strength, then write about what happens.
+My goals include: daily meditation, homeschooling my kids, not arguing with her family, teaching her children everything she knows and, of course, finding inner peace.
+My plans don’t always work out, but when they do, the results are awesome.
 And when they don’t, well, it keeps things interesting.